Influenza (flu) is a contagious respiratory illness caused by influenza viruses. It can cause mild to severe illness, and at times can lead to death.

-Coughing or sneezing spreads influenza viruses from person to person.
-Sometimes people may become infected by touching something with flu viruses on it and then touching their mouth or nose.
+Coughing and sneezing spreads the flu virus from person to person.
+Sometimes people may become infected by touching something with the flu virus on it and then touching their mouth or nose.
 Most healthy adults may be able to infect others one day before symptoms develop and up to five days after becoming sick.
 That means that you may be able to infect someone else before you know you are sick, as well as while you are sick.

 Some people, such as young children, pregnant women, older people and people with certain health conditions (see below), are at high risk for serious influenza complications.
 If you have a high-risk condition and get flu symptoms, check with your doctor promptly.